indiana-university/rivet-docs/content/components/information/integrating.md

 {{< /code >}}

 ## Putting it all together
 The last step we need to add is conditionally showing the alert based on the state of of our `isDismissed` property.
-To do this we'll use a conditional (ternary) operator with the `return` statement to check the status of the `isDismissed` variable and render the alert if it is false.
+To do this we'll use a conditional (ternary) operator with the `return` statement.
+This will check the status of the  `isDismissed` variable and render the alert if it is false.

-{{< code lang="javascript" >}}
-return this.state.isDismissed ? null : (
+{{< code lang="javascript" >}}return this.state.isDismissed ? null : (
     <div className={`rvt-alert rvt-alert--${ type ? type : 'info' }`}
          role="alertdialog"
          aria-labelledby={id}>